-Continuous integration is a software development practice that moves the integration phase up in the development cycle so that developing, testing and integrating code happens more regularly.
+Continuous integration is a software development practice that moves the integration phase up in the development cycle so that developing, testing and integrating code happens with greater frequency.
 The development team merges code changes into a shared, central repository several times a day in order to release a product version at any moment.
 This requires an integration process which is reproducible and automated.

 In the practice of continuous deployment, all software changes that pass testing automatically go to production.
 To create a continuous deployment pipeline, your company needs to get to continuous delivery first.

-Continuous deployment can be considered an extension of continuous integration, with a goal to minimize the time lapse between writing new code and the new code being used in production.
+Continuous deployment can be considered an extension of continuous integration, with a goal to minimize the time lapse between writing new code and the new code being used in the production code base.

-To achieve continuous deployment, the development team relies on a rigorous process that automating the various steps leading up to deployment.
+To achieve continuous deployment, the development team relies on a rigorous process that automates the various steps leading up to deployment.
 After each integration meets release criteria, the live application is updated with new code and a production deployment can happen.

 Agile software development holds a set of values and principles whereby requirements and solutions evolve through team collaboration.
 It embraces adaptive planning, early delivery, continuous improvement and flexible response to change.
-In agile, there is no set timeframe for each release, but the idea is that they occur frequently: perhaps every few weeks or every few months, with a preference for the shorter.
+In agile, there is no set time frame for each release, but the idea is that they occur frequently: perhaps every few weeks or every few months, with a preference for the shorter of the two.